eduardolucioac/nppstub/README.md

 apt-get install ttf-mscorefonts-installer
 ```

-Install as an integrated terminal command and enable to root.
+Install as an integrated terminal command and enable it to root
 -----

  - Install Notepad++ as your user and then as root (su)...